JaymeThorn/opeanapi-service-skeleton-tutorial/README.md

 For each verb for a path there needs to be a corresponding `operationId`.
 The value for the _operationId_ maps to a method within the controller class defined in the step above.

-It is the controller methods that call the responder outcomes.
+It is the controller methods that _sets_ the responder outcomes.
+You still need to return from your method.

 I would _suggest_ just creating the controller methods as stubs for the time being.
 Maybe include a debug statement, and return a successful response, or a 501 - Not implemented response (this would need to be included in your Swagger configuration).
 Go back later and actually write the functional aspects of the methods.